-Alexion Receives CHMP Positive Opinion for New Advanced Formulation of ULTOMIRIS® (ravulizumab) with Significantly Reduced Infusion Time
+Alexion Receives Marketing Authorization from European Commission for New Formulation of ULTOMIRIS® (ravulizumab) with Significantly Reduced Infusion Time

-September 21, 2020
+November 20, 2020

-- If approved, the new 100 mg/mL formulation will reduce infusion time by approximately 60%, lessening the burden on patients and health systems - - ULTOMIRIS is approved for the treatment of paroxysmal nocturnal hemoglobinuria (PNH) and atypical hemolytic uremic syndrome (aHUS) - - European Commission decision anticipated in November 2020 -
+- The new 100 mg/mL formulation will reduce infusion time by approximately 60%, lessening the burden on patients -

+- ULTOMIRIS is approved for the treatment of paroxysmal nocturnal hemoglobinuria (PNH) and atypical hemolytic uremic syndrome (aHUS) -

-BOSTON--(BUSINESS WIRE)--Sep.
-21, 2020-- Alexion Pharmaceuticals, Inc. (NASDAQ:ALXN) today announced that the Committee for Medicinal Products for Human Use (CHMP) has adopted a positive opinion, recommending marketing authorization in the European Union for a new 100 mg/mL intravenous (IV) advanced formulation of ULTOMIRIS® (ravulizumab).
-ULTOMIRIS is the first and only long-acting C5 inhibitor administered every eight weeks for the treatment of two ultra-rare diseases-paroxysmal nocturnal hemoglobinuria (PNH) and atypical hemolytic uremic syndrome (aHUS).
-ULTOMIRIS 100 mg/mL would constitute an advancement in the treatment experience for patients with aHUS and PNH by reducing average annual infusion times by approximately 60 percent compared to ULTOMIRIS 10 mg/mL while delivering comparable safety and efficacy.
+BOSTON--(BUSINESS WIRE)--Nov.
+20, 2020-- Alexion Pharmaceuticals, Inc. (NASDAQ:ALXN) today announced that the European Commission (EC) has approved the new 100 mg/mL intravenous (IV) formulation of ULTOMIRIS® (ravulizumab) for the treatment of two ultra-rare diseases - paroxysmal nocturnal hemoglobinuria (PNH) and atypical hemolytic uremic syndrome (aHUS).
+ULTOMIRIS is the first and only long-acting C5 inhibitor administered to patients every eight weeks or every four weeks for pediatric patients less than 20 kg.
+ULTOMIRIS 100 mg/mL is an advancement in the treatment experience for patients with aHUS and PNH by reducing average annual infusion times by approximately 60 percent compared to ULTOMIRIS 10 mg/mL, while delivering comparable safety and efficacy.
 With ULTOMIRIS 100 mg/mL, most patients will spend six hours or less a year receiving treatment.